 Programming is comprised of many small actions and concepts, and it can be hard to remember all of them.
-Inevitably, you’re left wondering,
+Inevitably, you’re left wondering, “Wait, what does

 == do, again?”
 (It returns

 True if both values are equivalent.)
 There’s Google and documentation, of course, but then you have to hunt through pages of information — breaking your concentration and taking up time.
 Enter our Takeaways.
-As you finish your missions in our Python Programming: Beginner and Python Programming: Intermediate courses, you’ll find downloadable documents with handy information such as:
+As you finish your lessons in our Python Programming: Beginner and Python Programming: Intermediate courses, you’ll find downloadable documents with handy information such as:

 - How to open a file

 - How to determine whether a value exists in a list